Frontier789/Flib/README.md

 Flib
 ==== ====

-Some c++ classes i created to be able to use OpenGL easier
+Some c++ classes i created to be able to use OpenGL easier and some math classes

 ==== ====